 Additionally, consider details such as parking and signage.
 A Main Street location is ideal, but only if your customers can park near your store easily.
 Likewise, you’ll want a location that allows for a big storefront sign.
 Some locations have strict rules about the sizes and types of signage they allow.

-Finding merchandise to sell at your consignment shop is trickier than finding products for traditional retailers.
+Finding merchandise to sell at your consignment shop is trickier than sourcing products for traditional retailers.
 You’ll want to have a buying strategy in place before you open to ensure a steady stream of products to sell.
-It’s likely that you will use a combination of tactics to keep your store stocked.
+You’ll probably use a combination of tactics to keep your store stocked.

 Popular secondhand product sourcing strategies include:

-- Joining the Association of Resale Professionals (NARTS): This professional organization connects resale buyers with suppliers through their directory.
+- Joining the Association of Resale Professionals (NARTS): This professional organization connects resale buyers with suppliers through its directory.

-- Advertising to potential consigners: Advertise in print and online regularly that you are purchasing gently used items.
+- Advertising to potential consigners: Advertise in print and online (on social media too!) regularly that you’re purchasing gently used items.
 Many of your potential shoppers could also be suppliers.

 - Purchasing from flea and thrift shops: You can find some great deals on products to sell in your store by searching through flea markets and other thrift stores.

-- Finding an off-price supplier: Off-price products are not secondhand, but they are deeply discounted products that are either overstock or slightly damaged.
+- Finding an off-price supplier: Off-price products aren’t secondhand, but they’re deeply discounted products that are either overstock or slightly damaged.
 You can find them through trade shows.

 After securing a storefront and finding product sources, it’s time to start strategically planning your store layout.
-How you lay out your store can have a dramatic impact on in-store sales.
+Your store layout has a dramatic impact on in-store sales.
 A well-designed layout will welcome shoppers, make them feel comfortable, and direct them toward specific products.

 The first thing you need to decide is what type of floor plan you want.
 Most retail stores fit into one of three basic layout categories: